 Since we know soy foods are okay, what about highly processed forms of soy?

-In a food lab, we are able to separate soy protein from soybeans into separate isolated compounds, called soy protein isolates.
-This is used in soy supplements, soy protein powders, soy bars, and some meat alternatives such as textured vegetable protein (TVP), soy hotdogs, and some veggie burgers or soy nuggets.
-Most studies investigating soy and breast cancer health have mainly focused on soy foods and not the highly processed soy derivatives.
-Several studies have shown that soy protein isolates may increase breast cancer growth—so at this time items containing highly processed soy ingredients such as soy isoflavones, soy protein concentrate, and soy protein isolate are not currently recommended.
+In a food lab, we are able to separate different compounds from soybeans, such as soy isoflavones, soy protein concentrate, and soy protein isolates.
+These can be used in soy supplements, soy protein powders, soy bars, and some meat alternatives such as textured vegetable protein (TVP), soy hotdogs, and some veggie burgers or soy nuggets.
+Several studies say that high-dose isoflavones from supplements have insufficient data to conclusively say supplements are harmful, but the research suggests they may have detrimental effects—so at this time supplements containing high-dose soy isoflavones are not currently recommended.
 More extensive future research may shed light on this.

 What about other ingredients such as soy oil and soy lecithin?

 Soy is often seen as an ingredient in many foods.
 You’ve likely seen soy oil and soy lecithin on ingredient lists, especially in salad dressings and baked goods.
 If not take a look to see what you find.
 Thankfully these ingredients are considered safe.
-Soy lecithin is a derivative of soy oil, which is used as a binder/emulsifier in foods, and is typically in foods in minute amounts.
-Both ingredients also do not contain soy isoflavones.
-Soy ingredients in question are mostly concentrated and highly processed such as soy protein isolate, isoflavone-rich soy extracts, or isoflavone capsules.
+Soy lecithin is a derivative of soy oil, which is used as a binder/emulsifier in foods, and is in foods in minute amounts.

 If I am a breast cancer survivor does soy intake improve my survival and lower the chances of a recurrence?